openmpf/openmpf.github.io/docs/docs/CPP-Streaming-Component-API.md

-> **NOTICE:** This software (or technical data) was produced for the U.S. Government under contract, and is subject to the Rights in Data-General Clause 52.227-14, Alt.
+**NOTICE:** This software (or technical data) was produced for the U.S. Government under contract, and is subject to the Rights in Data-General Clause 52.227-14, Alt.
 IV (DEC 2007).
 Copyright 2021 The MITRE Corporation.
 All Rights Reserved.

+<div style="background-color:orange"><p style="color:white; padding:5px"><b>WARNING:</b> The C++ Streaming API is not complete, and there are no future development plans.
+Use at your own risk.
+The only way to make use of the functionality is through the REST API.</p></div>

 # API Overview